davidhozic/discord-advertisement-framework/README.md

 ### **TRACE**
 The framework allows easy debugging of what went wrong with the framework by printing out trace messages onto the console.
 To enable trace, go to Config.py file and enable **C_DEBUG**.
-You can also enable **C_DEBUG_FILE_OUTPUT** to also log the tracer into a file. **Note** that this is only meant for debugging, if you want to log what messages were sent to discord, see the next [sub section]().<br>
+You can also enable **C_DEBUG_FILE_OUTPUT** to also log the tracer into a file. **Note** that this is only meant for debugging, if you want to log what messages were sent to discord, see the next [section](#logging_sent_msgs).<br>

-### **LOG OF SENT MESSAGES**
+### <a id="logging_sent_msgs"></a>**LOG OF SENT MESSAGES**
 The framework can keep a log of sent messages for **each guild/server**.
 To enable file logging of sent messages, set the parameter [**Generate file log**](#framework_guild_gen_file_log) to True inside each [GUILD OBJECT](#framework_guild).<br> All of these file logs will be Markdown files.
 <br>

 ## <a id="getting_started"></a><font size=6>**Getting started**</font>:
 ### <u> Install requirements:</u>
 The very first thing you need to do is install the requered modules which is discord.
 In the directory you will already see a discord folder, however this does not include it's requirements.
-The folder only containts slightly modified version of the discord.py API which will not block if a certain channel is in slow mode cooldown, but will skip the channel instead (it will be logged under failed channels if **logging** has been enabled in the [Configuration](Config.py)).
+The folder only containts slightly modified version of the discord.py API which will not block if a certain channel is in slow mode cooldown, but will skip the channel instead.

 ### <u> Configuration </u>
 The framework can be configured in the [Config.py](Config.py) file.
 You only need to really change the [C_BOT_API_KEY](#DISCORD-TOKEN).